-Note: All questions are compulsory
+Note: All questions are compulsory.
+All questions carry equal marks.

-Question No.1 will be based on various forms and aspects of poetry as listed under Unit I to elicit the understanding of the students about these concepts.
-The students will be required to attempt any four out of the given six items.
+Question No.1 will be based on Unit-I aimed at eliciting the understanding of the students about various aspects/features of poetry.
+Students will be required to attempt any four short notes (in about 150- 200 words each) out of the given six.